Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool calculates Initial Circulating Pressure (ICP) and Final Circulating Pressure (FCP) for well kill operations, with explicit formulas.
-This specific purpose distinguishes it from sibling tools like calculate_kill_mud_weight which computes a different value.
+Clearly states it calculates Initial and Final Circulating Pressures for well kill operations, with explicit formulas distinguishing it from sibling tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.